Gestational Diabetes (GD) is a common health concern for pregnant mothers. Here’s how GD can affect you and your baby.

 #2 Eat healthy

 Ensure that you maintain a healthy diet that is low in sugar.
 This means saying no to sugar-loaded snacks like candy, cookies and sweet drinks.
 Instead, add vegetables, fruits, whole grains and fibre to your diet.
-If you are unsure where to begin, you can try following a diabetic’s meal plan.
+If you are unsure where to begin, you can try following a diabetic’s meal plan or check out Meals for Fertility.

 Food selection aside, you should also watch your portion sizes to ensure that you don’t overeat.
 If you’re trying to conceive, you should also start consuming vitamins and supplements to ensure that you consume ample nutrients.